NixImagery/NixImagery.github.io/_posts/2020-04-23-hail-fellow.md

 - Postnominals
 # permalink:
 ---
-For the past two years, I have used the post-nominal letters FRSA, having been invited to apply for a fast-track induction by the chair.
+For the past two years, I have used the post-nominal letters FRSA, having been invited to apply for a fast-track induction.
 I looked around my networks and saw that a number of people who I respect and admire were fellows of the RSA and so felt flattered that I should have been considered to be worthy of the honour.
 That should have been the first warning.
 Flattery is a powerful marketing tool.

 > At the RSA (Royal Society for the encouragement of Arts, Manufactures and Commerce) we believe in a world where everyone is able to participate in creating a better future, by uniting people and ideas to resolve the challenges of our time.